-9. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANT was required to pay PLAINTIFFS and the CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
+11. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANT was required to pay PLAINTIFFS and the CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
 From time to time, DEFENDANT required PLAINTIFFS and CALIFORNIA CLASS Members to work without paying them for all the time they were under DEFENDANT'S control.
-Specifically, due to DEFENDANT'S unlawful policy of only compensating for overtime wages that were pre-approved by DEFENDANT, PLAINTIFFS performed work before, during, and after their shifts, as well as during their meal breaks, spending time under DEFENDANT'S control for which they were not compensated.
 Moreover, PLAINTIFFS and other CALIFORNIA CLASS Members were not compensated for work they performed while "on-call" for DEFENDANT.
 As a result, the PLAINTIFFS and other CALIFORNIA CLASS Members forfeited minimum wage and overtime compensation by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
 DEFENDANT'S uniform policy and practice not to pay PLAINTIFFS and other CALIFORNIA CLASS Members for all time worked is evidenced by DEFENDANT's business records.

-- 10. As a result of their rigorous work schedules, PLAINTIFFS and other CALIFORNIA CLASS Members were also from time to time unable to take off duty meal breaks and were not fully relieved of duty for meal periods.
+12. As a result of their rigorous work schedules, PLAINTIFFS and other CALIFORNIA CLASS Members were also from time to time unable to take off duty meal breaks and were not fully relieved of duty for meal periods.
 Specifically, PLAINTIFFS and CALIFORNIA CLASS Members were from time to time interrupted during their off-duty meal breaks to complete tasks for DEFENDANT.
 PLAINTIFFS and other CALIFORNIA CLASS Members were required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
 Further, DEFENDANT failed to provide PLAINTIFFS and CALIFORNIA CLASS Members with a second off-duty meal period each workday in which these employees were required by DEFENDANT to work ten (10) hours of work.
-PLAINTIFFS and the other CALIFORNIA CLASS Members therefore forfeited meal breaks without additional compensation and in accordance with DEFENDANT's strict corporate policy and practice. - 11.
-During the CALIFORNIA CLASS PERIOD, from time to time, PLAINTIFFS and other CALIFORNIA CLASS Members were also required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
+PLAINTIFFS and the other CALIFORNIA CLASS Members therefore forfeited meal breaks without additional compensation and in accordance with DEFENDANT's strict corporate policy and practice.

+other CALIFORNIA CLASS Members were also required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
 Further, these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more.
 When they did have an opportunity to take their rest breaks, PLAINTIFFS and the CALIFORNIA CLASS Members were often interrupted and required by DEFENDANT to work during their rest breaks.
-When they did have an opportunity to take their rest breaks, PLAINTIFFS and the CALIFORNIA CLASS Members were required to remain on the premises, on-duty and on-call, and subject to DEFENDANT's control in accordance with DEFENDANT's written policy.
 PLAINTIFFS and other CALIFORNIA CLASS Members were also not provided with one hour wages in lieu thereof.
 As a result of their rigorous work schedules, PLAINTIFFS and other CALIFORNIA CLASS Members were periodically denied their proper rest periods by DEFENDANT and DEFENDANT'S managers.